 At the end of the day, it’s all a business.
 For most actors and artists (including the mega stars), performing isn't the only source of income.
 There are a ton of celebrities who balance their art with promoting non-profits or new product lines.

 Don’t be afraid of finding supplemental income from a source as fulfilling as your craft.
 For sure, don’t get sucked into a job that keeps you stuck and crushes your soul.
 You can always make new choices and changes.

 I recommend freelance copywriting, photography, graphic design, or social media as “survival jobs” to creatives during and between their hired gigs.
 This creative work can be done anytime from anywhere!

 You also can give yourself that freedom and flexibility when you own your own business.
-It’s entirely possible to be both an artist and entrepreneur.
 Three shining examples are Wendy Braun of ActorInspiration.com, Ajarae Coleman of TheWorkshopGuru.com, and Courtney Rioux of CourtneyRiouxCoaching.com.